-I’m an instructor with UCLA Extension’s Writer’s Program.
+I also work as an instructor with UCLA Extension’s Writer’s Program.
 As an instructor, it is my role to help build a writer’s skills, and bring out their voice so that they may use it to tell others’ tales.
 I do this in two classes: Writing the Thinkpiece, an existing course I built a new curriculum for, and Writing the Review, a whole new course I developed for the program.

 Perhaps no genre is more shared, read, and critiqued than the online thinkpiece.
 As much as these essays capture and analyze the current cultural landscape, they are often misunderstood as quick, cheap, or reactionary.
 The truth is that the genre is malleable enough for any writer to find their footing and to craft their voice within its limits.
 Together, we define what a thinkpiece is and is not by reading some of its most well-known writers, including Roxane Gay, Kiese Laymon, and Rebecca Solnit.
 Then, we work on honing your voice, researching your argument, and giving structure to your ideas.
 Participants walk away from the course with several pieces of polished work.